20after4/20after4/README.md

 Here are some of the things I've been up to recently:

+### 2024

 ### 2022-2023
 - 🎮 Senior Engineer @ [play.co](https://github.com/play-co) working on cloud infrastructure and core game platform architecture.
+- Built a solar power and energy-storage system for my home.
+- Practiced hardware prototyping, designed a few custom printed circuit boards.

 ### 2021-2022
 - ⚒️ Founding contributor to [phorge.it](https://we.phorge.it), the community maintained fork of Phabricator.
-- 📊 Practicing Data Visualization and Presentation skills.
+- 📊 Honed my Data Visualization and Presentation skills.
-- 🎛️ Playing with embedded linux systems and microcontrollers.
+- 🎛️ Playing with embedded systems and microcontrollers.
   - C++ and Micropython running on esp32, stm32 and RP2040.
 - 🔧 Converted my Grizzly Milling Machine to CNC with [LinuxCNC](https://linuxcnc.org/).